ga-curriculum/genai-llm-capabilities-alignment-v2/ai-agentic-workflows-with-memory-and-tools/README.md

 *   **Planning** for task decomposition
 *   **Long‑running execution** for autonomous workflows

-These capabilities transform simple LLM apps into **robust agentic systems**—bridging foundational agent workflows with modern LLM alignment, fine‑tuning, and retrieval strategies.
+Together, these capabilities transform simple LLM apps into **robust agentic systems**—bridging foundational agent workflows with modern LLM alignment, fine‑tuning, and retrieval strategies.
 They also reflect the decision frameworks, RAG architectures, and optimization strategies from the LLM Capabilities and Alignment module.